t-prinz/HelloServlet/README.md

 To have OpenShift build this application using a Java Web Server (JWS) template

+To list all local templates and image streams, use:

+oc new-app -L

 Find the available JWS templates

 oc new-app --search --template=jws